Tiberius Claudius Narcissus: Life

 Claudius still trusted Narcissus, and had him named praetor.
 He was charged with overseeing the construction of a canal to drain Fucine Lake, but Agrippina, now Claudius's fourth wife, accused him of embezzling funds from the project, possibly as punishment for his support of Britannicus.
 According to Tacitus, Narcissus hoped to bring down Agrippina by revealing her affair with the freedman Pallas, which would also have destroyed her son.

 He supposedly told Britannicus of his plans in front of others, and was brazen in his intentions, promising to right all wrongs against him.
 It has been suggested that this last detail is an example of Tacitus altering facts to make Claudius a passive character in his reign.
-Suetonius and Dio report that, after reconciling with Brittanicus, Claudius, not Narcissus, openly planned to bring Agrippina down.
+Suetonius and Dio report that, after reconciling with Britannicus, Claudius, not Narcissus, openly planned to bring Agrippina down.

 In any case, Agrippina was suspicious of Narcissus and had him sent away to Campania, ostensibly to take advantage of the warm baths there to relieve his gout.
 This was probably intended to remove him as an obstacle of the assassination of Claudius and the accession of Nero.
 Agrippina ordered Narcissus' execution within weeks of Claudius' death in October, 54.
 Shortly after the announcement Narcissus returned to Rome.
 Just before his imprisonment and execution, he burned all Claudius' letters to prevent Nero from using their contents for nefarious ends.